opencell-community/opencell-community.github.io/content/iot/sensor_setup.md

 ## Device setup & configuration

 To install a new sensor:
+ - pull the latest sensor code `rtc-mem-wifi-jwt branch`  https://github.com/UK-CoVid19/iot-testing
+ - configure `ciotc_config.h` with your set of domains and keys for a registered google cloud IOT instance.
+The wifi SSID & password can be set from the hotspot a new device will create if unable to connect to the stored values.

  - configure your user with `gcloud auth login`
  - run registerdevice.sh through the command line `./registerdevice.sh <MY_SENSOR_NAME>`
  - compile the firmware with the Arduino IDE
  - Upload to device
  - Check the device is working correctly by reading the COM port in the arduino IDE serial monitor